aptech/docs/docs/mlmt/maxlikmtkerneldensity.rst

             * - c0.Truncate
               - Kx2 matrix or 1x2 matrix specifying lower and upper truncation limits for the TNORMAL kernel.
 Defaults to minimum and maximum values respectively.

-    :return out: An instance of the maxlikmtKernelDensityResults structure.
+    :return out: An instance of the :class:`maxlikmtKernelDensityResults` structure.
     :rtype out: struct

         .. list-table::